Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 Server Connectivity

-Server connectivity shows whether Google came across any server connection issues while crawling your website.
 If your server was unresponsive, Google will provide an error message within this graph.

 If the Sitemap Has Been Submitted

-You’ll want to check to see that it was submitted properly without any issues.
-Under indexing, you can find the sitemaps tab which will show you your website’s sitemap history.
 This also gives you the option to resubmit your sitemap if it’s changed in any way.

 Does Your Sitemap Have Any Technical Issues?

-Within each submitted sitemap folder, you can view whether your individual sitemaps are being read.
+Within each submitted sitemap folder, you can view whether your individual sitemaps are being read

 You’ll also want to check that your sitemaps have a “success” status.
 If there are any issues, Google will label that specific sitemap as an error.